DevOps: ArchOps

 ArchOps presents an extension for DevOps practice, starting from software architecture artifacts, instead of source code, for operation deployment.
 ArchOps states that architectural models are first-class entities in software development, deployment, and operations.

-CI/CD
+Continuous Integration and Delivery (CI/CD)

 Automation is a core principle for achieving DevOps success and CI/CD is a critical component.
 Plus, improved collaboration and communication between and within teams helps achieve faster time to market, with reduced risks.

+Database DevOps

+Database DevOps applies DevOps and CI/CD principles directly to database development and operations.
+Integrating schema changes, migrations, reference data, and other data-layer updates into the same version-controlled and automated pipelines used for application code enables more reliable deployments and better coordination between application and data changes.

+Typical practices documented in both research and industry benchmarks include placing database schema definitions under version control, applying automated tests (such as unit tests or migration validation) to database changes, and deploying those changes through CI/CD pipelines.
+These practices reduce "schema drift" between development and production systems and lower the risk of deployment failures.

+Mobile DevOps

+Mobile DevOps is a set of practices that applies the principles of DevOps specifically to the development of mobile applications.
+Traditional DevOps focuses on streamlining the software development process in general, but mobile development has its own unique challenges that require a tailored approach.
+Mobile DevOps is not simply as a branch of DevOps specific to mobile app development, instead an extension and reinterpretation of the DevOps philosophy due to very specific requirements of the mobile world.

 Site-reliability engineering

 In 2003, Google developed site reliability engineering (SRE), an approach for releasing new features continuously into large-scale high-availability systems while maintaining high-quality end-user experience.
 While SRE predates the development of DevOps, they are generally viewed as being related to each other.
+Some of the original authors of the discipline consider SRE as an implementation of DevOps.

 Toyota production system, lean thinking, kaizen

 Toyota production system, also known under the acronym TPS, was the inspiration for lean thinking with its focus on continuous improvement, kaizen, flow and small batches.
 The andon cord principle to create fast feedback, swarm and solve problems stems from TPS.